Muddy Ruel: Major League career

-Ruel would be traded to the Boston Red Sox in 1921, where he played for two seasons before being traded to the Washington Senators in 1923.
+Ruel was traded to the Boston Red Sox in 1921, where he played for two seasons before being traded to the Washington Senators in 1923.
 In the 1923 season, he posted a career-high batting average of .316 along with 54 runs batted in.
 He led American League catchers in assists and putouts, and finished 11th in the American League Most Valuable Player Award ballot.
 He had another solid year in 1924, playing in 149 games and once again leading the American League catchers in assists and putouts.
 With Ruel calling the pitches, Walter Johnson's career was revitalized, as he led the league with 23 victories and a 2.72 earned run average.
 The Senators clinched the 1924 American League pennant, finishing the season two games ahead of the New York Yankees.

-The Senators would face John McGraw's heavily favored New York Giants in the 1924 World Series.
+The Senators faced John McGraw's heavily favored New York Giants in the 1924 World Series.
 The two teams traded wins back and forth until the series reached the seventh and deciding game.
 The Senators trailed the Giants 3–1 in the eighth inning of Game 7, when they rallied and tied the score.
-Ruel hit a single, then scored the tying run during the rally, to send the game into extra innings with the score tied at three runs apeice.
-In the bottom of the twelfth inning with Ruel at bat, he hit a high, foul ball directly over home plate.
-The Giants' catcher, Hank Gowdy, dropped his protective mask to field the ball but, failing to toss the mask aside, stumbled over it and dropped the ball, thus giving Ruel another chance to bat.
-On the next pitch, Ruel hit a double and, then proceeded to score the winning run when Earl McNeely hit a ground ball that took a bad hop over third baseman Freddie Lindstrom's head.
+Ruel hit a single, then scored the tying run during the rally, to send the game into extra innings with the score tied at three runs apiece.
+In the bottom of the twelfth inning, Ruel hit a high foul ball directly over home plate.
+Giants catcher Hank Gowdy dropped his protective mask to field the ball, but failing to toss the mask aside, stumbled over it and dropped the ball, thus giving Ruel another chance to bat.
+On the next pitch, Ruel hit a double, and scored the winning run when Earl McNeely hit a ground ball that took a bad hop over third baseman Freddie Lindstrom's head.